Square Data Scientist Interview Questions + Guide 2025

 SQL Interview

-Data science interview questions such as SQL will screen your understanding of SQL principles that are not specific to any language.
-Generally speaking, Data Scientists at Square are familiar with Snowflake SQL.
+Data science interview questions such as SQL will assess your understanding of core SQL concepts rather than language-specific syntax.
+Data Scientists at Square typically work with Snowflake-style SQL, and fluency with common analytical patterns is expected.

 Python/R Interview

-• You can program in either Python or R. We recommend choosing the language you are most proficient in, rather than one you just recently learned or feel is more conducive to the interview process.
+• You may choose either Python or R. Select the language you are most comfortable with rather than one you recently learned.

-• The interviewer will present a question, and you’ll have approximately 45 minutes to come to a working solution.
+• You will have approximately 45 minutes to come to a working solution.

 Hiring Manager Screen (Team Fit)

-• Managing high volume data and organizing data (data hygiene)
+• Managing high-volume data and maintaining data hygiene

-• Data strategies and tool kits (technology like SQL or Python)
+• Data strategies and toolkits such as SQL or Python

-• A project where you influenced product decisions
+• Projects where you influenced product or business decisions

 Preparing for the Onsite Interviews